 You can now begin to add fields to your schema by adding mixins.
 A mixin is a group of one or more fields that are often used together to describe a particular concept.
 This tutorial uses mixins to describe the members of the loyalty program and capture key information such as name, birthday, phone number, address, and more.

-To add a mixin, click Add in the Mixins sub-section.
+To add a mixin, select Add in the Mixins sub-section.

 The schema canvas reappears.
-The Mixins section now lists the "Profile Person Details" mixin and the Structure section includes the fields contributed by the mixin.
+The Mixins section now lists "Profile person details" and the Structure section includes the fields contributed by the mixin.
 You can select the mixin's name under the Mixins section to highlight the specific fields it provides within the canvas.

-Remember that fields may use scalar types (such as string, integer, array, or date) as their data type, as well as any "data type" (a group of fields representing a common concept) in the Schema Registry.
+Remember that fields may use scalar types (such as string, integer, array, or date), as well as any data type (a group of fields representing a common concept) defined within the Schema Registry.

-Notice that the "name" field has a data type of "Person Name", meaning it too describes a common concept and contains name-related sub-fields such as first name, last name, and full name.
+Notice that the name field has a data type of "Full name", meaning it too describes a common concept and contains name-related sub-fields such as first name, last name, courtesy title, and suffix.

-Click on different fields within the canvas to see any additional fields they contribute to the schema structure.
+Select the different fields within the canvas to reveal any additional fields they contribute to the schema structure.

 Add another mixin

 You can now repeat the same steps to add another mixin.
-When you view the Add Mixin dialog this time, notice that the "Profile Person Details" mixin has been greyed out and the radio button next to it cannot be selected.
+When you view the Add mixin dialog this time, notice that the "Profile person details" mixin has been greyed out and the checkbox next to it cannot be selected.
 This prevents you from accidentally duplicating mixins that you have already included in the current schema.

 Once added, the canvas reappears.
-The "Profile Personal Details" is now listed under Mixins in the Composition section, and fields for home address, mobile phone, and more have been added under Structure .
+"Profile personal details" is now listed under Mixins in the Composition section, and fields for home address, mobile phone, and more have been added under Structure .

-Similar to the "name" field, the fields you just added represent multi-field concepts.
-For example, "homeAddress" has a data type of "Address" and "mobilePhone" has a data type of "Phone Number".
-You can click on each of these fields to expand them and see the additional fields included in the data type.
+Similar to the name field, the fields you just added represent multi-field concepts.
+For example, homeAddress has a data type of "Postal address" and mobilePhone has a data type of "Phone number".
+You can select each of these fields to expand them and see the additional fields included in the data type.